 - Bookings for these visits should be made via existing procedures.

 COVID-Safety measures – what you need to know

 What safety measures apply to visits?

-The following safety measures are in place to keep staff, inmates and visitors safe:
+From 1 June 2022, the following safety measures are in place to keep staff, inmates and visitors safe:

-- No food or drinks will be available as these can spread germs.
+- No food or drinks available.

 What happens if I ignore the safety measures?